Synchronizability of Communicating Finite State Machines is not Decidable: Introduction

-This paper corrects some of these claims and discuss some related questions. \begin{itemize} \item we provide counter-examples to the small model property both for the peer-to-peer semantics (Example~\ref{ex:counter-example-peer-to-peer}) and the mailbox semantics (Example~\ref{ex:counter-example-mailbox}) which illustrate that the claims in~\cite{BasuBO12,BasuB16} are not proved correctly. \item we show that the claim on the decidability of synchronisability for the peer-to-peer semantics is actually wrong, and establish the undecidability of synchronizability (Theorem~\ref{thm:undecidability}). \item we show that the small model property holds for systems of communicating machines on an oriented ring (Theorem~\ref{thm:weak-implies-strong-bipartite}), both under the mailbox and peer-to-peer semantics (actually both are the same in that case), and therefore synchronizability is decidable for oriented rings (Theorem~\ref{thm:decidability}).
-We also show that the reachability set of such systems is channel-recognizable (Theorem~~\ref{thm:channel-rec}), ie the set of reachable configurations is regular. \item finally, we show that the counter-examples we gave invalidate other claims, in particular a result used for checking \emph{stability}~\cite{AkrounSY16,AkrounS18}. \end{itemize}
+\begin{itemize} \item We establish the undecidability of synchronizability for systems of $3$-CFSMs with the peer-to-peer semantics (Theorem~\ref{thm:undecidability}).
+This shows that the claim on the decidability of synchronizability for the peer-to-peer semantics ~\cite{BasuB16} is actually wrong. \item We provide counter-examples to the small model property for systems of $3$-CFSMs both for the peer-to-peer semantics (Example~\ref{ex:counter-example-peer-to-peer}) and the mailbox semantics (Example~\ref{ex:counter-example-mailbox}) which illustrate that the claims in~\cite{BasuBO12,BasuB16} are not proved correctly.
+The fact that the small model property is false for the peer-to-peer semantics is a consequence of the previous result but this is not a consequence for the mailbox semantics. \item We prove that the small model property is true for systems of $2$-CFSMs and more generally for systems of communicating machines on an oriented ring both under the mailbox and peer-to-peer semantics (actually both are the same in that case) and therefore synchronizability is decidable for oriented rings (Theorem~\ref{thm:decidability}). \item We show that the reachability set of synchronizable systems is channel-recognizable (Theorem~~\ref{thm:channel-rec}), ie the set of reachable configurations is regular. \item Finally, we show that the counter-examples we gave invalidate other claims, in particular a result used for checking \emph{stability}~\cite{AkrounSY16,AkrounS18}. \end{itemize}